zaphosting/docs/docs/vserver-linux-databases.md

 ## Preparation

 Before the actual installation of any database can begin, it's necessary to make sure that the system is up to date.
-To do this, we need to update the packages from your system package manager with the following command depending on your operating system:
+To do this, we need to update the packages from your system package manager with the following command, depending on your operating system:

 ```
 // Ubuntu & Debian